0xlax/0xlax.github.io/content/posts/rise-of-horizen.md

 All this might sounds familiar if you have been a cryptodev for a while...
 COSMOS!

-Cosmos used IBC (Inter BLockchain Communication protocol) and CosmosSDK while Horizon uses CCTP and SidechainSDK.
-Though the functionality between IBC and CCTP are similar with respect to multichain interoperability, there are vast differences between them.
-Explained later.
+Cosmos uses IBC (Inter Blockchain Communication protocol) and CosmosSDK while Horizon uses CCTP and SidechainSDK.
+Though the functionality between IBC and CCTP are similar with respect to multichain interoperability, there are vast differences between them which is explained later.

 #### Sidechains

 A Horizen sidechain architecture is built using 3 components.
-Based on the designed components can be hight coupled or decoupled so it works independent from any particular sidechain implementation.
+Based on the designed, components can be hight coupled or decoupled so it works independent from any particular sidechain implementation.

 * Mainchain consensus protocol (MCP)
 * Cross-Chain Transfer Protocol (CCTP)